-This festival happens at the vicinity of Ananda Temple and it’s supposed to be the most visited celebration in ‘the most beautiful temple’.
-It’s celebrated a few days before the full moon day of Pyatho which often happens in January or February.
-The money raised is used for the maintenance of the temple which is about a thousand-year-old.
+This festival happens in the vicinity of Ananda Temple, and it’s supposed to be the most visited celebration in ‘the most beautiful temple.’
+It’s celebrated a few days before the full moon day of Pyatho, which often happens in January or February.
+The money raised is used to maintain the temple, about a thousand-year-old.
 They put Thanaka (yellowish cosmetic paste) to keep their faces cool during that time.

 Go on a Sunset Boat Ride

+What is there to do in Bagan besides temple hopping?
 The sunset boat ride on the Irrawaddy River will take you on a journey to the temples near the river.
-The boat will stop and you can take a tour of the riverside temples.
-You’ll also get the chance to see small villages of the area where local boats are located.
+The boat will stop, and you can tour the riverside temples.
+You’ll also get the chance to see small villages in the area where local boats are located.
 The tour lets you see a beautiful sunset and end your cruise with some cocktails.

 Drop by a Monk Monastery

 You can make your Bagan travel more memorable when you visit a Monk monastery where you can learn their ways of living.
 You can join in their meditation and other rituals.
 You can also take the opportunity to say a prayer while you’re there.
 You can also learn a thing or two about being at peace with yourself through the teachings of Buddhism.

 Palm reading is popular anywhere globally, but the strong sense of superstition in Myanmar makes palm reading in Bagan eerily good.
 It’s interesting when the palm reader takes you on an experience where you actually feel like they can read your future.
 Sometimes, the things they say are very accurate, making you want to further avail of the service.